Dates: 17th of March 2021, 17:00-19:00 CET

-We start our vis-a-vis Visual Intercultural Stories – Art Adventure at the Kunsthistorisches Museum in Vienna, to dive into the story of the Tower of Babel by Breughel the Elder.
+As every vis-a-vis learning journey also this session takes place in three acts.
+We start our vis-a-vis Visual Intercultural Storytelling event at the Kunsthistorisches Museum in Vienna, to dive into the story of the Tower of Babel by Breughel the Elder.
 It gives an explanation of why people struggle with communication in different languages.
 Afterward, we are going to travel to Abu Dhabi to experience an amazing piece of art that can be visited from inside out… And eventually, we are going to land in Kuala Lumpur to see how words create worlds…

 Check what the participants of the first session on July, 1st said about the very first event here